1601-mma2013/Performance-Enhancer/README.md

 4. Product Portfolio Plans

-This is a product is a very simple and easy to use program wthat is free to download off the web, i ts is very handy when it comes to unsing old pcs that dont have thwe prosessing power to a high end pc. or even for people with a tight budget and cannot buy a expensive pc.
+This is a product is a very simple and easy to use program that is free to download off the web, it is very handy when it comes to using old pcs that don't have the processing power to a high end pc or even for people with a tight budget and cannot buy a expensive pc.

 5. Competitors

-Steam Game Overlay, Overwolfw, GKrellM,Bleachbit, Glary Utilities, Clean Master, Wise Registry Cleaner, Iobit Advanced Systemcare, Wise Disk Cleaner, Wise Care 365, Auslogics Boostspeed.
+Steam Game Overlay, Overwolfw, GKrellM, Bleachbit, Glary Utilities, Clean Master, Wise Registry Cleaner, Iobit Advanced Systemcare, Wise Disk Cleaner, Wise Care 365, Auslogics Boostspeed.

 6. Relevant Technologies